h0bb3/s4rdm3x/docs/index.md

 A command line tool for executing experiments in parrallell.
 It reads an experiment definition xml-file and distributes the experiments over a number of threads.
 Typically useful for running experiments in multicore computing clouds.

 # Installation
-Download the latest [Release](https://github.com/tobias-dv-lnu/s4rdm3x/releases) from GitHub it includes precompiled versions of the tools as jar applications for all plattforms.
+Download the latest [Release](https://github.com/tobias-dv-lnu/s4rdm3x/releases) from GitHub, it includes precompiled versions of the tools as jar applications for all plattforms.

 # Running
 Run via commandline: